napestershine/minutos/Readme.md

 # Tasks 2

-1. Create a new django app for user profiles
+1. Done - Create a new django app for user profiles
 2. Create view and template for sign up page
 3. create template for login
 4. create a simple my account page